aiplanethub/introduction-to-python-intermediate/loops-in-python/227-Break & Continue Keywords.md

 ## Break Keyword

-* If you want to stop the loop or come out of the loop, you can use the break keyword.
+* If you want to stop or come out of the loop, you can use the break keyword.
 This keyword helps you come out of both for and while loops.
-* For example, let's say you have a list of numbers, numbers = \[1, 3, 2, 5, 4, 6, 8].
+* Let's say you have a list of numbers, numbers = \[1, 3, 2, 5, 4, 6, 8].
 Now you are interested in getting the first even number.

 ### For Loop & break Keyword